Articles in this section

 Enter your Adyen company account.

-Fetch data How to retrieve the company account
+How to retrieve the company account

-To retrieve username and password:
+How to retrieve the username and password

 1. Sign in to your Adyen account.